danon6868/danon6868/README.md

 I am a bioinformatician with an academic and commercial experience in python and R programming and in machine learning.
 I am really passionate about applying machine learning methods and statistics for analyzing Omics data and computer vision methods for cryo‑EM data analysis.
 In addition, I teach statistics and machine learning to students of biology and medicine.
-My primary goal is to continue developing my skills in the field of AI/ML/DL applied to biology and me
+My primary goal is to continue developing my skills in the field of AI/ML/DL applied to biology and medicine.

 <details>
 <summary>